symkat/Config-Layered/README.md

 # SYNOPSIS

-By default options will be taken from the program source code itself, then
-\-- if provided -- a configuration file, and finally command-line options.
+By default options will be taken from the program source code itself, then merged -- if provided -- with a configuration file, then environment variables in the form of `CONFIG_$OPTIONNAME` and finally command-line options.

     my $config = Config::Layered->load_config(
         file         => "/etc/myapp",